 The university's crime statistics are published each fall in the Annual Security and Fire Safety Report.
 These statistics are compiled by the WSUPD, and reflect information reported to the police and by Campus Security Authorities (CSAs) in and immediately around campus.
 CSAs are employees with significant responsibility for student and campus activities.

-The statistics for the past three years are reflected in the following charts:
+The statistics for the past three years are reflected in the chart on page 4.